Canada to lift tariffs on US goods under CUSMA trade deal

 Carney said the decision will go into force as of Sept.
 1 and will exclude tariffs on steel, aluminum, and automobiles.

-On July 31, Trump signed an executive order raising the tariff rate on Canada from 25% to 35%.
+On July 31, US President Donald Trump signed an executive order raising the tariff rate on Canada from 25% to 35%.

 The new tariff rate on Canada took effect on Aug.
 1, the White House said, accusing Canada of failing to cooperate with efforts to stop the flow of fentanyl and other illicit drugs, while also retaliating against actions taken by the US.